blazed95/Kryha.io-Replica/README.md

 <br>
 This project is my personal try to replicate the Kryha.io webstite (https://kryha.io/)

-### The Front-End of this site is Build with React.js and Styled Components.
+### The Front-End of this site was Build with React.js and Styled Components.

 ### The animation of its components was developed with Gsap Library.